We are very grateful to all participants who donate to our vital work

 Collection of research biospecimens and associated clinical data has been approved by the research ethics committees at participating healthcare institutions.
 All research applications for biospecimens and clinical data must be accompanied by research ethics approvals of the research study and are subject to further review and approval by the internal VCB Access Committee.

 All biospecimens and associated clinical data are de-identified so that a patient’s identity is accessible only to VCB authorised staff.
-Identifying information is not disclosed to any recipient medical researchers.

 Quotes